Travis Greene: Music career

-Greene and his wife lead Forward City Church in Columbia, South Carolina.
+Greene and his wife Jackie founded and oversee The Forward City Church in Columbia, South Carolina.

 Early life

 Travis Montorius Greene was born on January 17, 1984, in Delaware, to mother, Charleather Greene and was raised in Warner Robins, Georgia.
 Greene's father died of an aneurysm in 1989.
 Greene was originally a still-born, but was resuscitated.
 A few years later, at the age of four he was resuscitated after a four-storied building fall, while he was in Germany.

 Career

 Greene's music recording started in 2007, with the release, The More, that came out on December 4, 2007, from Greenelight Records.
 The subsequent release, Stretching Out, a studio album, was released on June 8, 2010, by Pendulum Records.

 The release of Stretching Out was Greene's introduction to the Billboard Top Gospel Albums chart, where it placed at No. 27.
 Songs, "Still Here" and "Prove My Love", both charted on the Billboard Top Gospel Songs chart, at peaks of Nos.
 17 and 29, respectively.